On This Page

 Phone: (814) 332-6978

 The Former Carbon of America Industries Corp (Facility or Site), now owned and operated by Mersen USA (Mersen), is currently undergoing remediation in accordance with Pennsylvania’s Land Recycling and Environmental Remediation Standards Act (Act 2).
-A Combined Remedial Investigation Report/Final Report (RI/Final Report) and the accompanying Human Health and Ecological Risk Assessment Report (RA Report) is expected to be submitted to the Pennsylvania Department of Environmental Protection (PADEP) for final review and approval in early 2012.
+A Combined Remedial Investigation Report/Final Report (RI/Final Report) and the accompanying Human Health and Ecological Risk Assessment Report (RA Report) was submitted to the Pennsylvania Department of Environmental Protection (PADEP) for final review and approval in January 2012.

-A copy of the RI/Final Report and RA Report will also be submitted to EPA for review.
-Once EPA has reviewed both the RI/Final Report and RA Report, the Agency will determine if additional investigation and/or remediation is warranted at the Site.
+A copy of the RI/Final Report and RA Report was also submitted to EPA for review.
 If EPA concurs with the findings of the RI/Final Report and associated RA Report, EPA will select a proposed remedy for the Site, which will be noticed for public comment in a local newspaper.

 EPA sets national goals to measure progress toward meeting the nation’s major environmental goals.
 For Corrective Action, EPA evaluates two key environmental indicators for each facility: (1) current human exposures under control and (2) migration of contaminated groundwater under control.
 Based on a review of available information, EPA determined that the Facility met both of these indicators on December 19, 2010.